Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink Communications: Simulation Results

 \subsubsection{Performance Comparison under Varying Channel Conditions}

-To further evaluate the robustness of the proposed GNN beamformer, we examine the sum rate with respect to the maximum transmit power $P_{\max}$ and the noise power $\sigma_0^2$.
+To further evaluate the proposed GNN beamformer's robustness, we examine the sum rate versus maximum transmit power $P_{\max}$ and noise power $\sigma_0^2$.

-Fig. \ref{fig:power_sweep} plots the sum rate against $P_{\max}$.
-A distinct performance divergence emerges in the high-power regime: the proposed GNN consistently tracks the GA upper bound ($\approx 80$ bps/Hz at $50$ dBm), whereas MS-PointNet and DeepSets saturate early at $55$ and $45$ bps/Hz, respectively.
-This saturation occurs because the network shifts into an interference-dominated phase.
-The baselines rely on global max-pooling, which compresses user-specific features into a fixed-size vector, thereby losing the structural granularity required for precise interference nulling.
-In contrast, the GNN leverages message passing to explicitly capture pairwise interference couplings, enabling effective suppression even under strong interference.
+As shown in Fig. \ref{fig:power_sweep}, all methods benefit from higher transmit power, but the gain becomes architecture-dependent in the interference-limited regime.
+A distinct performance divergence emerges in the high-power regime: the proposed GNN remains constantly close to GA ($\approx 80$ bps/Hz at $50$ dBm), whereas MS-PointNet and DeepSets saturate early at $55$ and $45$ bps/Hz, respectively.
+This behavior is consistent with the structural difference between the models: the baselines compress user-specific features into a fixed-size vector, losing the structural granularity required for precise interference nulling.
+In contrast, the proposed GNN leverages message passing to explicitly capture pairwise interference couplings, enabling effective suppression even under strong interference.

 Fig. \ref{fig:noise_sweep} depicts system robustness against noise power.
 The GNN demonstrates exceptional resilience, maintaining statistical parity with the GA bound even in high-noise settings ($-70$ dBm).
-Conversely, the baselines lag behind by a substantial margin of $15\text{--}20$ bps/Hz.
+This indicates that the learned beamformer is robust not only to topology variation but also to moderate SINR degradation.
+Conversely, the pooling-based baselines lag behind by a substantial margin of $15\text{--}20$ bps/Hz.
 This gap highlights the limitations of structure-agnostic architectures: without explicit topology modeling, they struggle to distinguish interference patterns from background noise.
-By preserving structural information via message passing, the GNN ensures robust beamforming regardless of SINR degradation.